Skip to content

 Sender Policy Framework (SPF) allows you to verify that incoming email comes from an IP address authorized by the sending domain's administrators.
 Spam and phishing emails often use forged addresses.

-You can also configure action for other SPF failure options such as:
+You can also configure other SPF failure types, such as:

 • Neutral: Occurs when the sender's domain explicitly states that it's not asserting whether the sender's IP address is authorized or not, by specifying ?all in the SPF record.
 In this case, emails from any sender IP address give a neutral result.